 About Te Waka Ture

-Te Waka Ture, Chapman Tripp’s Māori Services Group, specialises in providing commercial legal advice to iwi and Māori organisations, focussing specifically on post-Treaty settlement transactions, joint ventures and collective iwi arrangements.
+Te Waka Ture, Chapman Tripp’s Māori Services Group, specialises in providing commercial legal advice to iwi and Māori organisations, focusing specifically on post-Treaty settlement transactions, joint ventures and collective iwi arrangements.
 By drawing on our expertise and experience, we assist iwi and Māori organisations to maximise their commercial assets.
 This helps to achieve not only the organisations’ commercial objectives, but also provides the means to achieve their social and cultural objectives.